oded282/Arkanoid/README.md

-This is my implementation of the classic Arkanoid game, written in Java as a project in the Object-Oriented course I took at the 1st year at Bar Ilan University.
+This is my implementation of the classic Arkanoid game, written in Java as a project in the Object-Oriented course I took during my 1st year at Bar Ilan University.

 The game has 3 levels which you can enjoy.